Atributties/ProjectPeak/CONTRIBUTE.md

 ## Reporting Bugs

-If you find a bug in WishlistMCM, please report it by opening an issue in the project's GitHub repository.
+If you find a bug in Project Peak, please report it by opening an issue in the project's GitHub repository.
 Be sure to include a detailed description of the bug, steps to reproduce it, and any relevant code or error messages.

 ## Feature Requests

-If you have an idea for a new feature for WishlistMCM, please open an issue in the project's GitHub repository.
+If you have an idea for a new feature for Project Peak, please open an issue in the project's GitHub repository.
 Be sure to include a detailed description of the feature, as well as any relevant use cases or code examples.

-Thank you for contributing to ProjectPeak!
+Thank you for contributing to Project Peak!